 103 High Street, the Merchant – Choate house (1670) - The building dates to approximately 1670, but the right half may contain timbers from a previous structure on this site which was built in 1639.
 That simple story and a half cottage is believed to have been built by William Merchant who arrived in Ipswich with John Winthrop and the first settlers.
 The section on the left was added in 1672.

-5-7 Poplar Street, the Dr. John Calef house (1671) - This house was built between 1671 and 1688 by Deacon Thomas Knowlton who purchased the land on which it originally stood on South Main.
+5-7 Poplar Street, the Dr. John Calef house (1671) - This house was built on South Main St. between 1671 and 1688 by Deacon Thomas Knowlton.
+In the 1700’s the house was owned by Dr. John Calef. who was Representative from Ipswich to the General Court, and lost favor with the town when he sided with Loyalists.
 In 1777 John Heard moved the house to its present location in order to build his elaborate Federalist home which now houses the Ipswich Museum.
-In the 1700’s the house was owned by Loyalist John Calef. who was frequently Representative from Ipswich to the General Court, In 1774, after one of his votes was called into question, Calef sold the property to John Heard and joined the British troops at Fort George.
-At the close of the war he settled in St. Andrews, New Brunswick.
+The house was added to the National Register of Historic Places in 1980.

 8 Water Street, the Harris-Sutton House (1677) - Abner Harris bought this lot and enlarged the house in 1743.
 When the house was dismantled and reconstructed in the early 21st Century, evidence was discovered indicating that the eastern part of the house may date to 1677.

 51 Linebrook Road, the Hart House (1678) - The oldest parts of the Hart House were apparently constructed in 1678-80 by Samuel Hart, the son of Thomas Hart, an Irish tanner who arrived in Ipswich in 1637.
 The two oldest rooms are exact duplicates of the originals, which were moved to museums in the early 20th Century.